Time Is Money (Bastard)

 "Time Is Money (Bastard)" is a song by American experimental rock band Swans.
 It was released as a 12-inch single in 1986, through record label K.422.
 The single is notable for the first official appearance of vocalist Jarboe.

 Critical reception

 Trouser Press described "Time Is Money (Bastard)" as a "great single", and Ned Raggett of AllMusic called the song "an underground industrial/dance hit" and noted its aggressively explicit lyrics.
+John Leland at Spin said, "Swans make brutal, headbanging noise with no concessions to listenability and wail monochromatic homilies for a living descent into hell.
+They have no fun.
+Their music can be cathartic—like a sledgehammer to your solar plexus—or it can sound like someone's been hitting the French lit a little too hard."